Fielding restrictions (cricket): One day cricket

-Various rules concerning have applied during the history of one day cricket, with the dual aim of encouraging the batsman to play attacking shots and to prevent the fielding team from being too defensive by posting all their fielders on the boundary.
+Various rules concerning fielding have applied during the history of one day cricket, with the dual aim of encouraging the batsman to play attacking shots and to prevent the fielding team from being too defensive by posting all their fielders on the boundary.
 The current rules applying to One Day Internationals were first introduced as trial rules in July 2001, and are also used for some other limited overs tournaments.

 Men's Fielding Restriction Circles

-An oval shall made by drawing two semi-circles on the field of play.
+An oval shall be made by drawing two semi-circles on the field of play.
 The semi-circles shall have as their centre the middle stump at either end of the pitch.
 The radius of each of the semi-circles shall be 30 yd.
 The semi-circles shall be linked by lines which are drawn parallel to the pitch.
 This line, is commonly known as the circle.
 Further, two circles centered on each wicket of 15 yd radius are drawn and combined encompasses an area known as the close infield.
 During the first 10 overs of a 50-over innings a maximum of two fielders are allowed to be deployed in the outfield.
 Before July 2015, a minimum of two fielders (other than the bowler and wicket-keeper) had to be deployed in the close infield during Powerplay 1.
 If the number of overs in the innings is restricted to less than 24, the length of the fielding restrictions is reduced to eight or nine overs.
 At least 3 fielders must remain on either the Off or Leg Side.

-T10 cricket has the same restrictions as T20 but for half the time.
-Only two men outside the circle for the first six overs.
+T10 cricket has the same restrictions as T20 but for half of the bowling period.
+In other words: a maximum of two fielders outside the circle for the first six overs.